lennymalard/melpy-project/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->
 ## Usage

-To help you understand how to use Melpy, I'd like you to work with me on a mini-project so that you can get an overview of all the possible things you can do, as well as the possible errors you might encounter and their solutions.
+To demonstrate Melpy’s capabilities, let’s work through a mini-project together.
+We’ll classify the Iris dataset, a classic example in machine learning.
+The dataset contains three classes: Setosa, Versicolor, and Virginica, described by the following features: Sepal Length, Sepal Width, Petal Length, and Petal Width.

-Before we start creating a model, we need some data to train.
-Let's take a look at a classic case: the iris dataset.
-It consists of three classes labelled Setosa, Versiocolor and Virginica, which we'll classify using the following data: Sepal Length, Sepal Width, Petal Length and Petal Width.
+First, let’s load the data and split it into training and test sets:

 ```python
 from sklearn.datasets import load_iris